 When a sarcomere shortens, some regions shorten whereas others stay the same length.
 A sarcomere is defined as the distance between two consecutive Z discs or Z lines; when a muscle contracts, the distance between the Z discs is reduced.
-The H zone—the central region of the A zone—contains only thick filaments (myosin) and is shortened during contraction.
-The H zone becomes smaller and smaller due to the increasing overlap of actin and myosin filaments, and the muscle shortens.
-Thus when the muscle is fully contracted, the H zone is no longer visible.
+The H zone—the central region of the A zone—contains only thick filaments and is shortened during contraction.
 The I band contains only thin filaments and also shortens.
 The A band does not shorten—it remains the same length—but A bands of different sarcomeres move closer together during contraction, eventually disappearing.
 Thin filaments are pulled by the thick filaments toward the center of the sarcomere until the Z discs approach the thick filaments.
 The zone of overlap, in which thin filaments and thick filaments occupy the same area, increases as the thin filaments move inward.